facundoq/facundoq.github.io/learning_ml.md

 * [Probabilistic Programming & Bayesian Methods for Hackers, various authors, 2015/2016, (free online, open source)](http://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/) Bayesian and probabilitic models for programmers (easy math!).

-* [Deep Learning Book, by Bengio, 2016, (free online)](http://www.deeplearningbook.org/) This is not really "introductory" in the sense of being easy to follow or having few prerequisites, but it is a great intro if you want to work on improving current neural network models.
+* [Deep Learning Book, by Goodfellow and Bengio, 2016, (free online)](http://www.deeplearningbook.org/) This is not really "introductory" in the sense of being easy to follow or having few prerequisites, but it is a great intro if you want to work on improving current neural network models.

 ### Classical reference books

-These books are soft of traditional, and aren't designed for self study, I'd advise you to use them  as a reference.
+These books are sort of traditional, and aren't designed for self study, I'd advise you to use them  as a reference.
 They are sorted from easy to difficult.
 Even though all books cover similar topics, they have different approaches:

 * Pattern classification/recognition: more signal processing
 * Statistical Learning/Inference/Probabilistic/Graphical Models: More bayesian/statistical models